mantrajsframework/mantrad/docs/19-component-events-subscription.md

 eventData is the json object used when emitting the event.

-As indicated above, the property eventData.MantraAPI contains the MantraAPI object instance.
+As indicated above, the property eventData.MantraAPI contains the Mantra API object instance.

-## Importan notes about events in Mantra
+## Important notes about events in Mantra

 In current Mantra version: